ilias-ant/ilias-ant/README.md

 - literature & non-fiction reading :books: ([This](https://en.wikipedia.org/wiki/A_Brief_History_of_Seven_Killings) and also [this](https://en.wikipedia.org/wiki/Why_Nations_Fail) are two of my favourite books respectively <3)
 - cooking :man_cook:
 - travelling :airplane:
+- photography :camera:

 Currently, i am - and will be for the best part of the year - focused on NLP and Deep Learning theory & applications.
-If time permits, i would like to pick up a new programming language (Go or Rust?) around summer. 🌱

 Books i'm reading at the time:
 - [The Pragmatic Programmer, by David Thomas, Andrew Hunt](https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/)